 Field-hunting tip

-Look in fumarole deposits country — that is the host setting where chrysothallite typically forms.
+Look in fumarole deposits country, the host setting where chrysothallite typically forms.
 If you start seeing sylvite, halite, euchlorine in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts habit, so train your eye for that shape before scanning the outcrop.